Deep Learning for Inertial Sensor Alignment

 \subsection{Data processing}

 The collected data consists of acceleration $[m/s^{2}]$ and angular velocity $[rad/s]$ in three axes.
 Before passing the data to MountNet, we apply the following pre-processing tasks: \begin{enumerate} \item Apply a low pass filter with a cut-off frequency of $10$ Hz.
-This is justified because the dynamics of a typical car lie in this bandwidth \cite{rajamani2011vehicle}. \item Down-sample the data to $20$ Hz. \item Rotate the measured acceleration and angular velocity vectors to the navigation frame where the third component is parallel to the gravity vector \cite{farrell2008aided}.
+This is justified because the dynamics of a typical car lie in this bandwidth \cite{rajamani2011vehicle}. \item Down-sample the data to $20$ Hz.
+This step allows us to be agnostic to the recording device's frequency. \item Rotate the measured acceleration and angular velocity vectors to the navigation frame where the third component is parallel to the gravity vector \cite{farrell2008aided}.
 This step limits the mounting angle estimation problem to be only a function of the yaw angle as defined in Figure \ref{fig:Smartphone_mounting_angle}.
-That is, the gravity vector is used to determine the roll and pitch angles, while the car forward direction determines the relative yaw angle. \item Subtract the gravity vector from the third acceleration component. \end{enumerate}
+That is, the gravity vector is used to determine the roll and pitch angles, while the car's forward direction determines the relative yaw angle. {Roll and pitch estimation was implemented as described in} \cite{Candan2021}. \item {After applying the roll and pitch rotations,} subtract the gravity vector from the third acceleration component. \end{enumerate}

 The above steps are applied offline when training the model and online for using it in real-time.
 The procedure was designed to simplify the signal and reduce noise and other unnecessary information that is passed to the DNN model.